pravinchandankhede/pravinchandankhede.github.io/_posts/2024-11-10-AngularCache.md

 ---
-title: Rate Limiter
+title: Cache in Angular
-date: 2025-01-06 10:30:30 +/-TTTT
+date: 2024-11-10 10:30:30 +/-TTTT
-categories: [Architecture, API]
+categories: [Architecture, Angular, Caching]
-tags: [rate limit, .net9, middleware]     # TAG names should always be lowercase
+tags: [angular, cache, services]     # TAG names should always be lowercase
-description: This post highlights the usage of Rate Limiter middleware available in .NET 9
+description: This post explains the importance of caching in Angular and how to use it effectively.
 ---

+# Cache in Angular

+## Importance of Caching